 - An Independent Study must be approved by a faculty adviser and the department chairperson.

 - An Independent Study must culminate in a thesis or performance.

 - The student and the adviser for the Independent Study should agree in advance whether the project will extend over one or two semesters, for one-half, one or two course credits.

-- The deadline to register for an Independent Study is the end of the first two weeks of the semester in which the Independent Study is undertaken.
+- The deadline to register for an Independent Study is the end of the first week of the semester in which the Independent Study is undertaken.

 - To register for an Independent Study, a student completes the “Application for Independent Study” form and returns it to the Registrar’s Office.

 - If an Independent Study is to be considered for Departmental Honors, the additional guidelines described in the section on Departmental Honors should also be observed.